We are still stumbling across curated incredibilities taking place in museums and art spaces which make us realise: we are absolutely not there yet.

 The video makes us laugh.
 But also lets us smile, because the artist wears a black wig and the hand puppets are designed after dark-skinned people.
 Back to the definition of smiling: to grin with closed lips, the corners of the mouth turned up, expressing satisfaction, amusement.
 So, according to the museum, it seems to be great fun to see how racist stereotypes of Black people are celebrated and cemented here.

 It is an exciting time right now.
 Things are in motion.
 Structures formerly regarded as “fixed” are beginning to waver.
 What is actually comforting about the situations currently still happening (art fairs that do not communicate any sort of diversity, galleries that exhibit 80% male and white artists, museums that unreflectedly exhibit discriminatory content) is that nowadays nothing goes unnoticed.
-The case of Künstlerhaus Bethanien even wound up in Frieze Magazine and the British Guardian.
+The case of Künstlerhaus Bethanien even wound up in the British Guardian.
 An institution can hardly commit a bad faux pas without there being an echo of the first detonations after a few days at the latest via networks in Accra, New York or Dortmund.
 One critic recently wrote that hate-filled vigorous debates on the web often had the effect of a tea light on a windowsill as soon as they were moved from the web into real life on podiums or in public discussions.
 “No one knows exactly what the whole fuss was actually all about.”
 Well, without the fuss, a work like Murray Gaylard’s would perhaps be featured without comment or context in a medium-sized museum in a medium-sized German city until the bitter end of the exhibition, inviting people to have a good laugh at racist hand puppets.

 Educational institutions such as museums, however, have both a moral and an ethical responsibility to create a cultural foundation for the security, freedom of expression and visibility of minorities in a German majority society and to challenge the often white, capitalist, mainstream and heteronormative cultural landscape in Germany in general.
 It is crucial because these are still often places that embody little diversity in terms of class, race and gender.
 This is a very political concern, as the results of the German federal election in 2017, in which 12.6% of German voters cast their vote for the AfD, clearly point to the general increase in right-wing populism in Germany and Europe.
 The argumentation of the right always remains the same: instrumentalizing cultural institutions by identifying them as symbols of failed integration and radical left-wing propaganda in Germany.
-It is precisely for this reason that public institutions must set an example for an intercultural, open Germany that can be home to a wide variety of people, backgrounds and worldviews, and whose programs and events counter stereotypes regarding minorities living in Germany rather than perpetuating them as the Museum for Communication is currently doing.
+It is precisely for this reason that public institutions must set an example for an intercultural, open Germany that can be home to a wide variety of people, backgrounds and worldviews, and whose programs and events counter stereotypes regarding minorities living in Germany rather than perpetuating them as the Museum for Communication has done.